lalagarali/portfolio/README.md

 Data analysis is the process of collecting, cleaning, and studying data to find useful information.It helps people and businesses make better decisions based on facts.

-Data Analysis Process is a step-by-step method used to understand and find meaning in data.

 It includes 6 main steps:

 1. Ask – Define the question you want to answer